MachyTech/machytech-core/README.md

-# CX Laser Projector
+# machytech-core

-core module used on the laserprojector of MachyTech.
-Superfast C++ API for rendering scenes in front of an autonomous robot.
+machytech-core is a superfast C++ API for interacting with machytech-software.

 ## Getting started
 ```